wildfly/quickstart/kitchensink-cordova/android/README.md

 #### Troubleshooting Windows Operating Systems

-As Windows doesn't suppot symbolic links you must copy `shared/www` folder to `<KITCHENSINK-CORDOVA>/android/assets/www`
+As Windows doesn't support symbolic links you must copy `shared/www` folder to `<KITCHENSINK-CORDOVA>/android/assets/www`

 Start the Emulator and Deploy the application